decentralized-identity/did-peer-4/README.md

 3. Add `alsoKnownAs` at the root of the document and set it to a list, if not already present, and append the short form of the DID
 4. For each verification method (declared in the `verificationMethod` section or embedded in a verification relationship like `authentication`):
     - If `controller` is not set, set `controller` to the DID

-5. Optionally, for any relative references in the document, make them absolute by prepending the reference with the DID
-    - This is not required because relative references are valid within DID Documents and are understood to refer to the current document
+> Note: Implementations may turn relative references in the document into absolute references by prepending the reference with the DID.
+This is not recommended due to length but this is an implementation detail that should not affect usage of the resolved document.
+Both relative and absolute references are valid within DID Documents.

-Here is an example long form DID Document (all relative references have been replaced with absolute references; however, this is optional):
+Here is an example long form DID Document:

 ```json
 {